sous-chefs/percona/README.md

 ### Supported Platforms

-We provide an expanding set of tests against the following 64-bit platforms:
+We provide an expanding set of tests against the following 64-bit platforms which match what upstream supports:

-- CentOS 6.5
-- CentOS 7.0
+- CentOS 7+
 - Debian 9+
 - Ubuntu 16.04+ LTS

-Although we don't test against all possible platform versions, we expect the following to be supported.
-Please submit an issue if this is not the cause, and we'll make reasonable efforts to improve support:

-- CentOS
-- Red Hat

 ### Cookbooks